Cosys-Lab/Cosys-AirSim/docs/adding_new_apis.md

 It is recommended to use a virtual environment for dealing with Python packaging so as to not break any existing setup.

-When opening a PR, make sure to follow the [coding guidelines](coding_guidelines.md).
-Also add a docstring for the API in the Python files, and please include any example scripts and settings required in the script as well.